From R200 vouchers and free upgrades, drive away with more value adds

 There are over 5000 young people in Hout Bay including hundreds of skaters, but there’s a lack of safe public recreational spaces for them.
 In such a diverse neighbourhood, integration happens best at a young age in a safe communal space that encourages the formation of friendships and bonds that cross economic, geographic, and even language barriers.

 WHY A SKATEPARK?

 Our local skateboarders are not part of a fringe group that’s into something unique and uncommon.
 Skateboarding has been a feature of almost all cities across the world for decades.

 Skateboarding is affordable to almost anyone with hand-me-down equipment being commonplace.
 To get into skateboarding, you only need a skateboard and a place to skate, so it’s really accessible and a great after-school activity.

 Many skateboarders skate for hours at a time several times a week.
 This shows a clear commitment to developing their skills, yet they do this without coaches, teams, or even a good place to do it.

 The Eyethu venture is a very natural choice for a community that wants to promote active, healthy lifestyles, and skating offers an athletic option for keeping the youth occupied.

 WHAT CAN YOU EXPECT AT EYETHU?

 The 900 square metre durable concrete skatepark will feature a progression from beginners’ to an advanced area.
-The spectator’s area will have a panoramic view over the soccer field, the skate plaza, the multipurpose courts and the kiddies play area.
+The spectator’s area has a panoramic view over the soccer field, the skate plaza, the multipurpose courts and the kiddies play area.

 The additional features consider the needs of non-skaters who also need safe places to socialise and exercise.
-The park will also be available for other community and sporting events.
+The park is also available for other community and sporting events.